GageHoechst/movies-capstone/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+CinemaScope - Movie review app

-Things you may want to cover:
+The main goal of CinemaScope is for users to be able to see recently released movies and leave reviews and pick their favorite movies.

-* Ruby version
+This app uses ruby on rails to create a backend for CinemaScope.

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...

 # movies-capstone